dthwaite/TPA/README.md

 * Around 5 million per second for either number < 500 digits
 * Around 1 million per second for both numbers in the region of 1,000 digits
-* Around 150 thousand for both numbers in the region of 10,000 digits
+* Around 150 thousand per second for both numbers in the region of 10,000 digits

 ##### Multiplication